| | |

 • Heat the oven to 350 F.

 • Bake the buns for about 45 minutes, or until golden brown.
-Let stand for 5 minutes.
-Carefully invert onto a large platter or a large shallow baking pan, such as a jelly roll pan.
+Let stand for 5 minutes, and then carefully invert them onto a large platter or a large shallow baking pan, such as a jelly roll pan.

 Sticky buns baked, fresh from the oven.